ManiacalLabs/Engravinator.com/docs/mk1/faq/index.md

 ## What types of materials can it engrave?

 First, please note: The Engravinator is **not** meant for cutting!
-It does not have a proper bed required for cleaning cutting through materials.
+It does not have a proper bed required for clean cutting through materials.
 Please stick to engraving.

 This is largely dependent on your laser module of choice, but assuming you are using a standard UV diode laser you will generally want to stick to darker, organic materials.
 Overly white or clean materials will not absorb enough of the laser to work correctly.
 Materials we've found to work well include (but are not limited to):